dair-ai/d2l-study-group/README.md

 The program is scheduled to start the first week of August.
 The complete schedule will be announced soon.
 We have a max limit for how many participants can attend the program.
 Make sure to follow the registration steps using the information below.

 To fully register for this program:
 - Make sure to register for the program using the following [link](https://www.meetup.com/dair-ai/events/271394829/) on Meetup.com.
 You will have to RSVP to the event and then register by clicking on the zoom link.
+We have also provided a YouTube live stream for each session.
-- Ensure that you have joined our [Slack group](https://join.slack.com/t/dairai/shared_invite/zt-dv2dwzj7-F9HT047jIGkunNKv88lQ~g) for more updates on the program
+- Ensure that you have joined our [Slack group](https://join.slack.com/t/dairai/shared_invite/zt-dv2dwzj7-F9HT047jIGkunNKv88lQ~g) for more updates on the program.
+You will also find a spreadsheet there to officially enroll in the program and signup to be considered for the Certificate of Completion.

 | Chapter | Suggested Readings | Exercises | Live Session (2 options) | Date/Time | Recording |
 |------|-------|-------|------|-----|------|